junglesta/wherenodoctor/_posts/2016-01-03-green-pages.md

-injections—ampules of 25 mg in 1 ml
+injections, ampules of 25 mg in 1 ml

 suppositories of 12.5 mg, 25 mg, and 50 mg